 - Set aside accounts that contradict upon two or more essential points for later examination.

 - Record the facts and report the conclusion with the best explanation that accounts for the factual details.

 [Historically, an independent unverified source is traditional history that is highly probable within its historical context.]

 How Sources Attest Facts

-Facts are actual occurrences as events.
+Facts are actual occurrences of events.
 Two or more sources verify a fact.
 Verify means to prove the truth of, as by evidence or testimony; confirm; substantiate.
 Confirming an event by two or three primary sources, “witnesses,” is still the legal maxim of proof.
-Sources may be called “witnesses” while include documents, monuments, and traditions, and trace evidence.
+Sources may be called “witnesses” that include documents, monuments, traditions, and trace evidence.
 Evidence in a court of law, verification of historical events, the sources of honest journalism, and reports of the scientific method rely on at least two witnesses as the standard of evidence and foundation of attested facts.
 Every scientific experiment needs two or more witnesses to confirm that it is true without two or more contrary witnesses.
 This is why peer-review is needed to cross-examine discoveries.

-The maxim multiple witnesses always holds true.
+The maxim of multiple witnesses always holds true.
 Proving events by two or more witnesses is essential.
 For instance in legal attestation, when the guilty collaborate accounts to escape conviction, an honest and diligent investigation can reveal the deception.
 By examining two or more eyewitness sources, two or more essential discrepancies between these accounts discover and expose false testimonies.
 Likewise, two or three primary sources affirm an event when two or more essential points agree within the witnesses’ accounts.

 History of the Legal-Historical Method